 When people have commitment issues, they spend a lot of time, energy, and effort working to conceal the truth and manipulate the relationship.
 At the same time, they do not practice active listening skills, so their partner’s messages are not heard.
 This process always hurts the relationship, regardless of the intention.

-To reverse course, practice being open, direct, and honest with your partner.
+To reverse course, practice being open, direct, and honest communication with your partner.
 Be sure to listen intently and admit what you did not hear.
-In the short-term, effective communication is difficult, but in the long-term, people who use communication full of “I statements” and feeling words will improve the commitment issues.
+In the short-term, effective communication is difficult, but in the long-term, people who use communication full of “I statements” and feeling words will improve their commitment issues.

-4. Change the Changeable
+4. Change the Things in Your Control

 Of course, the relationship would be better if your partner simply fulfilled every request and agreed with every opinion, but would your partner be happy with this?
 Would you really desire a person who was that easily influenced?
 Shift away from the idea of changing your partner and take a deeper look at changing yourself.